The Path of Recovery

 I call this a seven-point plan of recovery and not a seven-step plan because each point is of equal importance.
 They all need to be worked on in unison.
 This is not difficult as the points overlap.
 True success comes when recovery becomes a lifestyle.
 When this happens, working on all points daily becomes easy.

 The first step in recovery is asking for help.
 This is done by finding a qualified therapist who can work with you to develop and effective recovery program.
 I have worked with hundreds of men to overcome pornography use and addiction.
-I want to invite you to contact my office to schedule an appointment and to begin the healing process.
+I invite you to contact my office to schedule an appointment and to begin the healing process.
 Click here to contact me.